ssunami/classification-depressive-disorder/README.md

 The combination of methods are as follows:

-Training Set 1: SMOTE and CFS
+1. SMOTE and CFS
-Training Set 2: SMOTE and info gain
+2. SMOTE and info gain
-Training Set 3: SMOTE and RF importance
+3. SMOTE and RF importance
-Training Set 4: Random over/under sampling and CFS Training Set 5: Random over/under sampling and info gain Training Set 6: Random over/under sampling and RF importance
+4. Random over/under sampling and CFS
+5. Random over/under sampling and info gain
+6. Random over/under sampling and RF importance

 ## Classification Models